lbjohnson01/qctools/docs/playback_filters.md

 ## [Vectorscope](#vectorscope)

 A vectorscope display.
 This display plots chroma values (U/V color placement) in two dimensional graph (which is called a vectorscope).
-It can be used to read of the hue and saturation of the current frame.
+It can be used to read the hue and saturation of the current frame.
 The whiter a pixel in the vectorscope, the more pixels of the input frame correspond to that pixel (that is the more pixels have this chroma value).
 The V component is displayed on the vertical (Y) axis, with the bottom edge being V = 0 and the top being V = 255\.
 The U component is displayed on the horizontal (Y) axis, with the left representing U = 0 and the right representing U = 255.
 Six blocks are highlighted to depict standardized color points for red (90, 16), green (54, 222), blue (240, 146), cyan (166, 240), magenta (202, 44), and yellow (16, 110).
-All valid chroma values fall within a circlular shape from the center to the outer edge of the plot.You may also select **'Field'** option which will depict fields 1 and 2 separately (field 1 on top, field 2 on bottom).
+All valid chroma values fall within a circlular shape from the center to the outer edge of the plot.
+You may also select **'Field'** option which will depict fields 1 and 2 separately (field 1 on top, field 2 on bottom).
 ![Vectorscope Split Screen](media/playback_layout_two_windows.jpg)

 The vectorscope player provides the following options: